viet-dung/neural-network/README.md

-# Neural Network
+# Neural Network from Stratch
-Neural Network from Stratch
+We exclusively employ NumPy to implement neural networks.